jraillard/gitrdone/doc/step0_what_is_version_control.md

 `Git` is the standard tool nowadays that's why we more often use this term instead of `version control` or `code source control`.

+Second thing : `version control is not always about code base`.
+We can use Git and other alternatives to version documentation or even binary files.
+Version control isn't bound to IT development but as it allows us to easily version text files, it's an awesome tool for us.

 ## Version control objectives

 As the name implies, version control allows developpers to do `file versionning` (instead of having multiples different copies of it :dizzy_face:).